lakhassane/CodinGame/README.md

 # CodinGame

-Some of my solution for the challenges in CodinGame.
+Some of my solutions for the challenges in CodinGame.

 Going from perfect to need improvements.